 Why God Allows Good Men to FallToday I want to talk to you about why God allows good men to fall.
 My attention was drawn to this subject a few weeks ago when I got an e-mail message from my college roommate – a man I haven’t seen since 1974.
 He wrote to ask if I had heard the news.
 What news?
 Another friend from our college days had divorced his wife and was now pursuing the former wife of a classmate from those same college days.
 Two friends, two marriages broken, one man now pursuing his former friend’s former wife.
 Did I mention that the man who is doing the pursuing was a pastor?

-Then I received another e-mail message - this time from a friend I met at Dallas Seminary.
+Then just a few days ago I received another e-mail message – this time from a friend I met at Dallas Seminary.
 I haven’t seen him since 1978.
 He wrote me a nice note that included these two sentences:

 In this world of ours it is never a sure thing, never to be assumed that a DTS grad or pastor is continuing in the faith.
 I have heard too many horror stories of broken marriages and wrecked ministries.

 Those two messages set me to thinking.
 I was struck by the fact that I received them so close in time from friends who don’t know each other and whom I haven’t seen in at least 20 years.
 Yet they said nearly identical things.

 I do not bring up those examples simply to bemoan the fact that spiritual leaders fall into grievous sin.
 That much is evident from a simple reading of the Bible.
 There is Noah who got drunk, Abraham who lied about his wife, Moses who murdered an Egyptian, and of course there is David who committed adultery and then had a man murdered to cover up his sin.